versus/popcorn-time-installation-guide-armv7/README.md

-# Popcorn time instalation for ARMv7 (Odroid-U3|Ubuntu 14.04.2)
+# Popcorn time instalation for ARMv7 (Ubuntu 14.04.2)

 This is an experimental build for Odroid-U3.
-I never tried on other devices, so I would really appreciate feedback!
+I only tried it on Odroid U3 and XU4!
 Some videos/audios can't be decoded yet due to lack of codecs on nwjs.

 ### Instalation guide